chitswe/alert-example/README.md

 - Add default property value for `AlertComponent`
 - Encode link url for opening valid url in new tab using `encodeURI` function
 - Implement validation logic before showing new alert.
-- Change unit of time lime to second from millisecond.
+- Change unit of time limit to second from millisecond.